siddarth-sharma10/TCS--Stock-Dashboard-/README.md

 Portfolio managers for quick stock evaluation Beginners to understand market behavior using data
 It enables users to quickly evaluate the financial health of TCS stock and make informed decisions without manually analyzing raw data.

+Key Insight (2025–2026)

+Based on the analyzed data:
+📌 TCS stock recorded a negative return of around -26.97% in the last one year, indicating a significant decline in market value during this period.
+This suggests that during the selected timeframe, the company faced downward price pressure, possibly due to market conditions, sector performance, or external economic factors.